Money Market vs Checking Account

 Here are some advantages to opening a money market account:

-Higher interest rates.
-You will typically enjoy a higher rate with a money market than a standard checking account, though perhaps not as much as a savings account.
-The rates vary depending on where you do your banking.
+• Higher interest rates: You will typically enjoy a higher rate with a money market account than with an interest checking account, and money market rates can be comparable to savings account rates.
+Rates vary depending on where you bank.

-Access to cash.
-Unlike certificates of deposit (CD), your money isn’t locked in your money market account for a specific term.
+• Access to cash: Unlike a CD, your money isn’t locked in your money market account for a specific term.
 Instead, you can access your money and use a linked debit card to make purchases or ATM withdrawals.

 Cons of Money Market Accounts